golemfactory/yagna-docs/yajsapi/quickstart.md

 npm install yajsapi
 ```

-### So lets put everything together:
-TODO TODO
+### Your first app on Golem Network

+Let's create a simple code that will run a command displaying the node JS version on the provider.
+For this purpose we would like to call the command `node -v`.
-Now put all the code together.
-You should get an `index.js` file that looks like the following:
+Let's create `index.js` file that looks like the following:

 {% code title="index.js" overflow="false" lineNumbers="true" %}
 ```js